BradleyCodeU/bradleycodeu.github.io/_apcsp/binary/BinaryOctalWorksheet.md

 title: Octal Worksheet
 ---

-Copy/paste the output below into a text editor like Google Docs or Microsoft Word.
-Finally, complete the worksheet with a partner.
+Take a screenshot and complete in Notability OR copy/paste the output into a text editor like Google Docs, Microsoft Word, or the iOS Notes app.
+Set the font to COURIER NEW and complete the worksheet.

 <div class="trinket_container">